The Challenge

 A/B testing saves months of debate

 Rather than relying on opinions about navigation patterns, we ran A/B tests early.
-The data showed definitively that sidebar navigation outperformed top bar by 35%.
-Let the users decide.
+Even with 10 participants, the signal was clear — sidebar outperformed top bar consistently across every metric.
+Small sample, but unanimous direction.

 Design systems aren't overhead—they're accelerators